quinn-rs/quinn/quinn/examples/README.md

 The output will be the contents of this README.

+**Troubleshooting:**

+If the client times out with no activity on the server, try forcing the server to run on IPv4 by running it with `cargo run --example server -- ./ --listen 127.0.0.1:4433`.
+The server listens on IPv6 by default, `localhost` tends to resolve to IPv4, and support for accepting IPv4 packets on IPv6 sockets varies between platforms.

 ## Minimal Example
 The `connection.rs` example intends to use the smallest amount of code to make a simple QUIC connection.
 The server issues it's own certificate and passes it to the client to trust.